One-Room, Country, & Historic Schools of Bourbon County, Kansas

 At the close of 1865, there were 3,261 children of school age in the county.
 Many of these were children of refugees who had come to Fort Scott from Missouri and Arkansas.
 Through the efforts of C. F. Drake and a few others, school rooms were furnished and fitted up in the old hospital building and the old City Hall.

 The few school buildings in the county were poorly furnished, the appliances were meager, and there was nothing like uniformity in books.
-The children brought the books that had been used by their parents 15 to 20 years before and represented nearly as many different states and kinds of books as there were children.
+The children brought books that had been used by their parents 15 to 20 years earlier, and they represented nearly as many different states and types of books as there were children.

-In 1869, the only school in the town was one of four rooms in the Government building under the principalship of Mr. Craven.
-The following year, 1870, in addition to this school in the Government building, henceforward known as the Plaza school, four ward schools, of one room each, were established in different parts of the city.
-Colonel T. W. McKinnie was elected superintendent, with some teaching to do, and the schools began under his administration to keep in step with the forward march of civilization.
+In 1869, the only school in town was located in one of four rooms in the Government building, under Mr. Craven’s principalship.
+The following year, 1870, in addition to this school in the Government building, henceforth known as the Plaza school, four one-room ward schools were established in different parts of the city.
+Colonel T. W. McKinnie was elected superintendent, with some teaching to do, and the schools began to keep pace with the forward march of civilization under his administration.

-During 1869 and 1870, the Central School, a large, 12-room brick building, was erected on the square bounded by National Avenue, Fourth, Fifth, and Judson Streets for $65,000.
+During 1869 and 1870, the Central School, a large 12-room brick building, was erected on the square bounded by National Avenue, Fourth Street, Fifth Street, and Judson Street for $65,000.
 The building was considered the first modern grade school in Fort Scott.

 In 1873, Superintendent McKinnie was succeeded by R.B.
 Dilworth.
-The new four-room building known as the Margrave school was first occupied in the fall of this same year.
-Mr. Dilworth formulated the first course of study and, although superintendent but one year, gave the schools an impetus that has been an inspiration for years.
+The new four-room building, known as the Margrave school, was first occupied in the fall of this same year.
+Mr. Dilworth formulated the first course of study and, although superintendent for only one year, gave the schools an impetus that has been an inspiration for years.

-Superintendent Hutchinson followed Mr. Dilworth and remained in charge of the schools during 1874-75 and 1875-76.
+Superintendent Hutchinson followed Mr. Dilworth and remained in charge of the schools from 1874 to 1875 and from 1875 to 1876.
 In the two years following, 1876-77 and 1878-78, Superintendents Philo and Phales, respectively, were in charge.
-In September 1878, B. Hudson, a prominent attorney who was later the chairman of the metropolitan police commission of the city, was elected superintendent and served for seven years.
-Three additional brick buildings were erected during his superintendency, including the Eddy School, Wilson School, and the Plaza School.
+In September 1878, B. Hudson, a prominent attorney who later became the chairman of the city’s metropolitan police commission, was elected superintendent and served for seven years.
+Three additional brick buildings were erected during his superintendency: the Eddy School, the Wilson School, and the Plaza School.
 The latter was used for colored students only and supplanted the old stone Government building.
 Charles Demoisey succeeded Mr. Hudson in 1885 and remained in charge of the schools for two years.

-In 1867, the organization of new school districts again commenced, and from that time to 1881, except in 1878, from one to nine school districts were organized each year.
+In 1867, the organization of new school districts began again.
+From 1878 to 1881, except in 1878, one to nine school districts were organized each year.

-In 1880, the number of scholars in the county was 7,015.
+In 1880, the county had 7,015 scholars.
 By that time, there were 98 school districts in the county, including Fort Scott.

 In 1888, Fort Scott, Kansas, grew to a population of 15,000 and became a first-class city; as a result, the tax levy for school purposes was reduced.
 The following year, the revenue was so reduced that Mr. Bemiss, to the regret of everybody, resigned to accept the superintendency of the schools at Spokane Falls, Washington, and became known as one of the best superintendents west of the Rocky Mountains.

 Reverend Henry C. Bosley followed Superintendent Bemiss and began work in the fall of 1889.
-He was a graduate of the University of Rochester and a man of many years of experience.
+He was a graduate of the University of Rochester and a seasoned professional.
 Still, at the time he took charge of the Fort Scott schools, he was in very poor health, and after a long and heroic battle with that dread disease consumption, he died on February 27, 1890.

-In the early 1890s, eight buildings were owned by the board, and three rented ones were used for school purposes.
+In the early 1890s, the board owned eight buildings, and three rented ones were used for school purposes.
 The estimated value of school buildings was $110,000, and the bonded indebtedness was $60,000.
 The 1892 census showed 4,317 children of school age and an enrollment of 2,603.
-Forty-four teachers are employed in the schools, four working exclusively in the high school.
+Forty-four teachers were employed in the schools, four working exclusively in the high school.

-The course of study in the grades was eight years in length and three years in high school; a diploma from the latter admitted to the State University without examination.
+The course of study in the grades was eight years in length, and three years in high school; a diploma from the latter was required to be admitted to the State University without examination.

 Any teacher passing the teachers’ examination with a minimum grade of 70% in any one branch and an average of 90% or above in all branches was granted a first-grade certificate, which was valid for life in the city of Fort Scott.